-- 11.1 The entity shall identify the grazing pastures, including reserve pastures, used by the entity's sites and agree a schedule of seasonal grazing movements between those pastures with those responsible for managing access to those pastures. - This agreement should be covered by the Rangeland Management Plan (7.4) - 11.2 The entity shall ensure that stocking rates are appropriate for the pasture. - This means that stocking rates shall take in to account the importance of native species, land type, pasture quality, seasonal conditions, class of stock, potential for overgrazing, etc. - 12.
-Conservation and restoration - 12.1 The site shall conserve natural habitats and biodiversity on the land they use. - 12.2 The entity may take steps to enhance natural habitats and biodiversity on the land used by their sites over time. - 12.3 The entity shall identify natural water courses and wetlands in the lands used by its sites and implement measures to protect these water resources. - 12.4 The entity may take steps to restore natural water courses and wetlands on the land used by their sites over time. - 12.5 The entity shall ensure that its sites implement locally relevant practices that minimise sedimentation of water bodies. - 12.6 The entity and its sites shall take measures to avoid the introduction of alien species to the land they use. - 12.7 The entity shall identify degraded areas that are used by their sites. - 12.8 The entity may take steps to restore degraded areas over time on the land used by their sites. - 12.9 The entity shall ensure that corridors and/or routes used for the migration of wildlife across the land that their sites use is maintained. - 12.10 The entity shall ensure that its sites implement locally relevant practices that minimise the risk of predation of wildlife by dogs owned by the site. - 12.11 The entity may ensure that its sites implement locally-relevant practices to improve palatable grazing resources for livestock and wildlife populations on the land they use, including maximising plant diversity and cover. - 12.12 The entity may ensure that its sites implement locally-relevant practices to minimise soil compaction and erosion, and minimise the loss of soil organic matter, on the land they use. - 12.13 For the areas where the entity and its sites operate, the entity may ensure that livestock-free zones are established in areas important for the conservation of native wildlife.
+- 12.1 The entity shall ensure that its sites shall conserve natural habitats and biodiversity on the land they use. - 12.2 The entity may take steps to enhance natural habitats and biodiversity on the land used by their sites over time. - 12.3 The entity shall identify natural water courses and wetlands in the lands used by its sites and implement measures to ensure their sites' activities do not affect theses water resources through erosion, contamination and/or sedimentation. - The entity may take steps to restore natural water courses and wetlands on the land used by their sites over time. - 12.5 The entity and its sites shall take measures to avoid the introduction of alien species to the land they use. - 12.6 The entity shall identify degraded areas that are used by their sites. - 12.7 The entity may take steps to restore degraded areas over time on the land used by their sites. - 12.8 The entity shall ensure that corridors and/or routes used for the migration of wildlife across the land that their sites use is maintained. - 12.9 The entity shall ensure that its sites implement locally relevant practices that minimise the risk of predation of wildlife by dogs owned by the site. - 12.10 The entity may ensure that its sites implement locally relevant practices to improve palatable grazing resources for livestock and wildlife populations on the land they use, including maximising plant diversity and cover. - 12.11 The entity may ensure that its sites implement locally relevant practices to minimise soil compaction and erosion, and minimise the loss of soil organic matter, on the land they use. - 12.12 For the areas where the entity and its sites operate, the entity may ensure that livestock-free zones are established in areas important for the conservation of native wildlife.